doctrine/orm/docs/en/cookbook/dql-user-defined-functions.rst

 The DQL Parser has hooks to register functions that can then be used in your DQL queries and transformed into SQL, allowing to extend Doctrines Query capabilities to the vendors strength.
-This post explains the Used-Defined Functions API (UDF) of the Dql Parser and shows some examples to give you some hints how you would extend DQL.
+This post explains the User-Defined Functions API (UDF) of the Dql Parser and shows some examples to give you some hints how you would extend DQL.